Online computation of normalized substring complexity: Introduction

 \section{Introduction}

 Compressibility of a string is a classical way to evaluate its \textit{complexity}.
-Compressibility has also other applications such as measuring similarity of two strings, based on the assumption that two strings are similar if the compressibility of one is not much affected by the availability of the other \cite{DBLP:journals/tit/CilibrasiV05}.
+Compressibility has also other applications such as measuring similarity of two strings, where the similarity is expressed by how well one of the strings can be compressed if the other is provided as a reference \cite{DBLP:journals/tit/CilibrasiV05}.
 The ultimate compressibility measure is provided by Kolmogorov complexity which, however, is not practical in any way: it is not computable and is defined up to an additive constant and therefore is not meaningful for an individual finite string.
 A common practical approach is then to apply conventional string compressors based on efficient compression/decompression algorithms.

 Dictionary-based compressors is a class of compression algorithms trying to exploit repeated substrings occurring in the string.
 These include such popular families as Lempel-Ziv compressors, compressors based on the Burrows-Wheeler transform (BWT), grammar-based compressors, and more (see e.g. \cite{DBLP:journals/tit/KociumakaNP23}).
 A line of research focuses then on relationships between these algorithms with respect to the compressibility measures they provide \cite{10.1145/382780.382782,9317909,10.1145/3434399,10.1007/978-3-319-77404-6_36,DBLP:journals/tit/KociumakaNP23}.
 It is known, for example, that Lempel-Ziv (LZ77) compression of a string and the run-length encoding of its BWT image are related in resulting size by a $\mathrm{polylog}(n)$ factor ($n$ string length) \cite{9317909}.